APISENSE/docs/en/1.5.0/guide/dashboard/index.md

 ### Publish it
 First of all you have to create an account.
-Some personal information like your username will be linked to your collects and shwon in our store.
+Some personal information like your username will be linked to your collects and shown in our store.
-Chose it wisely!
+Choose it wisely!

 ## Handle private crop

-If you want to create crops only accessible by your communuty, you will need to configure it as a _Private_ crop, which will be invisible and unusable for every APISENSE sdk instances other than yours.
+If you want to create crops only accessible by your community, you will need to configure it as a _Private_ crop, which will be invisible and unusable for every APISENSE sdk instances other than yours.